GurpreetSingh97/GurpreetSingh97/README.md

 </a>

 - 🔭 I’m a Computing, Mathematics, and Analytic's student at Queen's University.
+- 💼 I’ve had the opportunity to work at Amazon twice, contributing to both the Efficient and Payment teams.
 - 🌱 I’m currently learning: Python.
 - 👯 I’m looking to collaborate on: Anything cool!
-- 📫 How to reach me: 21gsgs@queensu.ca
+- 📫 How to reach me: g.singh@queensu.ca
 - 😄 Pronouns: He/him

 </br>